Persona 5 Official Design Works Artbook Review

 This section is probably the biggest part of the book and is filled with profiles of the characters complete with design comments, early concept art, facial expressions, icons, all out attacks etc. Everything character related.

-While for Persona 4's protagonist was designed with domestic dogs when he designed the protagonist - someone who is loyal and sincere, Persona 5's protagonist was designed with domestic cats and panthers in mind, lol.
+While for Persona 4's protagonist was designed with domestic dogs in mind when he designed the protagonist - someone who is loyal and sincere, Persona 5's protagonist was designed with domestic cats and panthers in mind, lol.
 Someone sexy with both a public and hidden side which was just right with the whole Phantom Thieves theme.
 With glasses on, he looks like a kind, tame young man but as soon as they're off, he looks like a completely different person.